So what do you need to know?

 - Zapier – to help automate and sync stuff.

-- Pipedrive – a CRM (contact relationship management) system
+- Hubspot – a CRM (contact relationship management) system.

 - Truecaller – an Android app that tells you who is calling, even if they aren’t one of your contacts.
 No idea how GDPR compliant it is, but it’s their data, not mine, and it’s essential as helps me to avoid all those “you’ve been in an accident” and “time to upgrade your mobile” calls.